swiftlang/swift-evolution/proposals/nnnn-string-gaps-missing-apis.md

 ## Effect on API resilience

-* Unicode encoding changes and `Substring.base` are trivial and can never change in definition, so they are `@_alwaysEmitIntoClient` for back-deployment.
+* Unicode encoding additions and `Substring.base` are trivial and can never change in definition, so their implementations are exposed.
 * `String.Index` initializers are resilient and versioned.
-* Character’s views already exist as inlinable in 5.0 ABI, we just replace `internal` with `public`
+* Character’s views already exist as inlinable in 5.0, we just replace `internal` with `public`
-* Unicode.Scalar.UTF8View is fully non-resilient (for performance), but is versioned
+* Unicode.Scalar.UTF8View's implementation is fully exposed (for performance), but is versioned

 ## Alternatives considered